Counting Time YAH’s Way: Understanding the Biblical Calendar

 • Resource links to books, printouts, blogs, cartoons, and songs for your household

-• A detailed Feast Day Calendar → Download it here
+• A detailed projection Feast Day Calendar → Download it here

-If you can’t see the new moon because of bad weather or location, don’t worry—there are people around the world who keep an eye out, watching for each month’s new moon crescent.
+💡If you can’t see the new moon’s light because of bad weather or location, don’t worry— thankfully there are people around the world who keep an eye out, watching for each month’s new moon crescent.
 You can follow along here: truthofyahweh.org/moon.htm.
+HalleluYAH for worldwide watchmen.

 Keep Looking Up

-The biblical calendar isn’t just about dates.
-It’s about staying in rhythm with YAH’s creation, keeping His appointments on time, and training our eyes to look upward.
+Again, the Biblical calendar isn’t just about dates.
+It’s about staying in rhythm with YAH’s creation, keeping His appointments — on time, and training our eyes to look upward & outward.
 His timepieces in the heavens remind us of His promises, and they also remind us that our redemption is drawing near (Luke 21:28) — HalleluYAH!

 If you’d like practical tips on how to celebrate the feasts once you know when they fall, check out this other blog: Ways to Keep the Biblical Holidays Holy Days: A One-Stop Shop.